ClusterHQ/flocker-coreos/README.md

    * It also gives the nodes 50GB root disks, for storing Docker images
 * Follow the on-screen instructions, such as specifying discovery token and access key, and then wait for your nodes to appear in [EC2](https://console.aws.amazon.com/ec2/v2/home)

-# Step 2: create `cluster.yml` for Flocker nodes
+## Step 2: create `cluster.yml` for Flocker nodes

 * Install [Unofficial Flocker Tools](https://docs.clusterhq.com/en/latest/labs/installer.html)
 * Pick a node from EC2 to host the control service, label it as the master (see screenshot)

-* When you create a `cluster.yml`, copy and paste the IP addresses from the AWS control panel like this:
+* When you create a `cluster.yml`, you will need the following details from the AWS control panel:

 ![CoreOS nodes in EC2, highlighting external and internal IP and external DNS name](coreos-aws.png)

-The `cluster.yml` should look like this (see screenshot for where to get much of this information from):
+The `cluster.yml` should look like this, see screenshot for where to get much of this information from:
 ```
 cluster_name: <descriptive name>
 agent_nodes: